 Contact U.S. Reps. and Senators

 Click on the links below to access the websites for members of the United States Congress who represent North Carolina.
+We also encourage you to call them (multiple times) to voice your concerns.
+Direct, verbal contact is a powerful way to communicate with your elected officials.

 US Senators